 To begin, use a firm, controlled grip, like a modified pen grasp, to guide the instrument.
 The working end should be kept in close contact with the bone at all times.
 Use gentle, sweeping, or prying motions to reflect the flap.
 Instruments from the Pro Series provide the rigidity and tactile feedback needed to feel the bone surface and maintain correct angulation throughout the procedure.

-Applying Pressure While Preserving Tissue
+Applying Controlled Pressure to Preserve Tissue

 The amount of force you apply is critical.
 Excessive pressure can lead to tissue tearing or damage to the bone, while insufficient pressure won't achieve a clean elevation.
 The key is to apply firm, steady, and deliberate pressure along the bone's surface.
 Even the best tools can cause problems if not used correctly.
 To avoid tearing, use less force, choose instruments with rounded edges for lifting, and keep the tissue slightly taut.